Development of Universal Mental Health and Addictions Care System

 LOCATION: Nova Scotia

-- Development of a Monitoring, Evaluation, and Accountability Framework for UMHAC: this included a gap analysis, a jurisdictional scan, development of seven logic models, and accompanying seven evaluation frameworks.
+To ensure accountability and learning, we designed a Monitoring, Evaluation, and Accountability Framework for UMHAC, including a gap analysis, jurisdictional scan, and seven logic models with accompanying evaluation frameworks.